Steel joint analysis model

-The newly developed method (CBFEM – Component Based Finite Element Model) enables fast analysis of joints of several shapes and configurations.
-The model consists of members, to which the load is applied, and manufacturing operations (including stiffening members), which serve to connect members to each other.
-Members must not be confused with manufacturing operations because their cut edges are connected via rigid links to the connection node so they are not deformed properly if used instead of manufacturing operations (stiffening members).
+The CBFEM method (Component Based Finite Element Model) enables fast analysis of joints of several shapes and configurations.
+The model consists of members to which the load is applied and manufacturing operations (including stiffening members), which serve to connect members to each other.
+Members must not be confused with manufacturing operations because their cut edges are connected via rigid links to the connection node, so they are not deformed properly if used instead of manufacturing operations (stiffening members).

 The analyzed FEM model is generated automatically.
 The designer does not create the FEM model, he creates the joint using manufacturing operations – see the figure.